frankheat/offsecnotes/Android/Foundations/adb.md

 ---

-## Application Control and Testing
+## Application control and testing

 ```bash
 # Start a specific activity